Under Armour Inc. (UAA) Beta Value: Understanding the Market Risk

 UAA) stock’s latest price update

-The stock price of Under Armour Inc. (NYSE: UAA) has surged by 2.70 when compared to previous closing price of 7.42, but the company has seen a -0.39% decline in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 02/10/23 that Clothing Companies Lean on Retailers to Ease Inventory Glut
+Under Armour Inc. (NYSE: UAA)’s stock price has plunge by 0.00relation to previous closing price of 7.39.
+Nevertheless, the company has seen a 0.82% surge in its stock price over the last five trading sessions.

 UAA’s Market Performance

-Under Armour Inc. (UAA) has seen a -0.39% fall in stock performance for the week, with a -15.33% decline in the past month and a -26.59% plunge in the past quarter.
-The volatility ratio for the week is 3.16%, and the volatility levels for the past 30 days are at 3.46% for UAA.
-The simple moving average for the past 20 days is -8.35% for UAA’s stock, with a -17.30% simple moving average for the past 200 days.
+UAA’s stock has risen by 0.82% in the past week, with a monthly drop of -17.43% and a quarterly drop of -26.54%.
+The volatility ratio for the week is 3.07% while the volatility levels for the last 30 days are 3.63% for Under Armour Inc. The simple moving average for the last 20 days is -8.74% for UAA stock, with a simple moving average of -19.55% for the last 200 days.

-During the last 5 trading sessions, UAA fell by -0.39%, which changed the moving average for the period of 200-days by -17.17% in comparison to the 20-day moving average, which settled at $8.25.
-In addition, Under Armour Inc. saw -25.00% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, UAA rose by +0.82%, which changed the moving average for the period of 200-days by -20.79% in comparison to the 20-day moving average, which settled at $8.04.
+In addition, Under Armour Inc. saw -27.26% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading